Angkor Wat Equinox: A solar city

 While Angkor is also known as an hydraulic city since Bernard Philippe Groslier, the Angkor Wat equinox manifests how Angkor was also a solar city.
 According to Eleanor Manikka, "measurements of the temple recorded data, fixed solar and lunar alignments, defined pathways into and out of sanctuaries, and put segments of the temple in precise association with rays of sunlight during the equinox and solstice days".
 Accordingly, the gigantic representation of the churning of the sea actually works as a calendar: it positions the two solstice days at the extreme north and south, counts the days between them, and measures 54 units for the north- and southbound arcs of the sun and moon, emulating the symbolism on the bridge or in the western entrances, which repeat the 54/54-unit pairs several times.

 An ancient Khmer New Year

 The spring equinox, which receives such a special treatment at Angkor Wat, evidently marked the onset of the calendar year.
 However, during the thirteenth century, many years after the reign of Suryavarman II, the Khmer New Year was moved to the fifth lunar month, Chate, which corresponds to mid-April, in order for farmers to have more time to celebrate once the dry season was over.
 The astrological New Year that was celebrated before then occurred when the constellation of Aries or Ram appeared.
-This phenomenon occurred on the vernal equinox on March 21, but because of the precession of the equinoxes, the sun at the vernal equinox is not seen in the constellation of Pisces and enters Aires around April 13 or 14.
+This phenomenon occurred on the vernal equinox on March 21, but because of the precession of the equinoxes, the sun at the vernal equinox is not seen in the constellation of Pisces and enters Aries around April 13 or 14.